mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 - Get vote review and present one contest modals working, and then move them into the modals directory
 - CVR generation
+- Get write-ins working

+## Later todo

 - Figure out why some EDFs fail to load

-## Later todo

 - Figure out how to do the native builds and add documentation for it
 - Figure out what needs to be displayed for ballot markup option
 - Add tests for everything